bitsgalore/bitsgalore.github.io/_posts/2015/2015-11-13-preserving-optical-media-from-the-command-line.md

 * The [User Manual of *ddrescue*](https://www.gnu.org/software/ddrescue/manual/ddrescue_manual.html#Optical-media) gives some useful additional examples of how this tool can be used to recover data from a faulty CD-ROM.

+* [The Working Archivist's Guide to Enthusiast CD-ROM Archiving Tools](https://www.mistys-internet.website/blog/blog/2024/09/13/the-working-archivists-guide-to-enthusiast-cd-rom-archiving-tools/) provides an up to date (2024) overview of the imaging and ripping tools landscape.

+## Revision history

-## Update June 2019
+### June 2019

-This blog post was updated June 2019.
-The main changes are:

 - Revised section on checksum verification, and added explanation that in practice this is not very useful.
-- Added references to *Isolyzer*
+- Added references to *Isolyzer*.
 - The section on mixed-mode and multisession discs confusingly mixed up both types of carriers.
 I have clarified the distinction between both types of carriers, the instructions for imaging them are now in separate sections.

+### November 2024

+- Added references to The Working Archivist's Guide to Enthusiast CD-ROM Archiving Tools, Rdumper and Aaru.

 [^1]: If you don't do this you will get the error message *ERROR: Unable to open SCSI device /dev/sr0: Device or resource busy*.